twangerwang/browsertextedit/README.md

 ## Description

-A text editor that runs in the browser that follows the PWA standard.
-The applicationworks offline and features data persistence techniques.
+A text editor that follows the PWA standard and runs in the browser.
+The application works offline and features data persistence techniques.

 ## Mock-up